HOME | TEAM | NEWS | LEHRE | FORSCHUNG | PUBLIKATIONEN | STELLENANGEBOTE

 SHK

-Marlene comes from Germany and supports the cultivation, scoring and harvest of wild Hordeum plants grown in outdoor experiments in the botanic garden at the HHU
+Nida supports the cultivation, scoring and harvest of wild Hordeum plants grown in outdoor experiments in the botanic garden at the HHU.

 SHK